rust-cli/book/survey-results/Readme.md

 * [Error handling in CLI apps · Issue #12 · rust-lang-nursery/cli-wg · GitHub](https://github.com/rust-lang-nursery/cli-wg/issues/12)
 * [Improve ecosystem discoverability · Issue #11 · rust-lang-nursery/cli-wg · GitHub](https://github.com/rust-lang-nursery/cli-wg/issues/11)

 It also appeared to be a common theme that people simply wanted to know, "What crate should I [at least start with] to do `X`?"
-As at times there are many crates with similar goals at appear to be competing.
+As at times there are many crates with similar goals that appear to be competing.
 While I don't believe the Rust team wants to "bless" particular crates as that makes it arbitrarily hard for newcomers that are actually better to "dethrone" any currently widely used crates, we *can* do a better job at making it clearly visible which crates are actively maintained and widely used.
 This is somewhat orthogonal to the CLI-WG's goals, as it crosses over into recent work being done by the crates.io team, but it's still something we want to consider and work towards at all ends.

-A key part of this from t he CLI-WG's perspective is more guides/tutorials on how to do tasks, and write CLIs using proven third party crates will naturally increase awareness of which particular crates have at least been "battle tested."
+A key part of this from the CLI-WG's perspective is more guides/tutorials on how to do tasks, and write CLIs using proven third party crates will naturally increase awareness of which particular crates have at least been "battle tested."

 ## After the Build

-We wanted to know what people do after they've build the CLI application.
+We wanted to know what people do after they've built the CLI application.
 What platforms they target, how they release, etc. These responses are helping us shape which areas will be the focus going forward.

 ### Platform Targets